 - Knowingly furnishing false information, or omitting information, on official University or University-related documents

 - Misrepresenting oneself or furnishing false information about oneself to University officials

 - Knowingly attempting to make financial payments to the University, such as the use of an invalid check, a forged money order, or an unauthorized or stolen credit/debit card

 - Knowingly reporting a false emergency

-- Knowingly making false accusations of misconduct
+- Knowingly filing false reports, grievances, or accusations of misconduct

 - Misuse or falsification of University documents by actions such as forgery, alteration or improper transfer